 Towards the end of 2018 a plan was made to publish the pictures in book form, with the verse, along with an introduction and glossary.
 As part of this plan, the ten bulls posts on the blog were removed.
 Carlos Siqueira, a fellow mediator and illustrator living in Brazil, agreed to do a new rendering of the pictures for the book.
 Since 2018 the pictures have been completed, as has the introduction and the glossary.
 The accompanying verse has also been edited.

-Laurence Freeman, spiritual director for The World Community for Christian Meditation, has agreed to do a foreword.
+Laurence Freeman, spiritual director for The World Community for Christian Meditation, has written a foreword.

-What we thought would be good to do here is to provide a kind of ‘ten bulls preview’ for the ebook.
-What follows, then, is the first picture (as drawn by Carlos) and its accompanying verse.
+What we thought would be good to do here is to provide a kind of ‘ten bulls preview’ for the book.
+Here is the first picture (as drawn by Carlos) and its accompanying verse.
 We hope you find something in it.

 Why do we search?
 What are we looking for?